hackerb9/vt340test/README.md

 * From the amount of documentation DEC dedicated to ReGIS, it appears that ReGIS was meant to be the primary graphics system used with the VT340.
-This makes sense as it is an extremely efficient protocol, using very few bytes, while Sixel graphics were slow and heavy.
-Part of the problem is that sixels were compressed only for long horizontal runs of identical pixels.
+This makes sense as it is an extremely efficient vector graphics protocol, using very few bytes and allow great savings using "macros", whereas Sixel graphics are poorly compressed bitmaps that are quite slow at 19,200 bps.

   * Additionally, there are certain things that can only be done with ReGIS, but cannot be done using Sixels.

 	* Media Copy to Host (see below).
-	* Easily set palette in the color map.
+	* Easily set the system color map.
-	* Modify the color existing pixels.
+	* Modify the color of existing pixels (using bitplanes).
+    * Read the value of a pixel or a region of pixels.
+	* Use the mouse for interactive input.

 ### MEDIA COPY TO HOST ("screenshot"):